umayuxlabs/JupyterDock/README.md

 # Docker Jupyter

 We love jupyter lab, and the desktop version is amazing.
 However, we normally customize our libraries using docker images.
-So, We have created Docker Jupyter, an Electron APP for launching Jupyter lab instances as a desktop app.
+So, We have created JupyterDock, an Electron APP for launching Jupyter lab instances as a desktop app running under docker containers.

-All you need to have is an image with your dependencies and Jupyter Lab installed.
+All you need to have is a docker image with your dependencies installed (don't forget Jupyter Lab).
 Then, just use the GUI to generate a Jupyter Lab APP.

-For the moment we have JupyterDock <strong> only available on MAC </strong>
+For the moment we have JupyterDock <strong> only available for MAC OS </strong>

+## Usage

 ## Build the app